Costa Rica–Spain relations

-Costa Rica–Spain relations refers to the diplomatic relations between Costa Rica and Spain.
+Costa Rica–Spain relations are the diplomatic relations between Costa Rica and Spain.
 Both nations are members of the Association of Academies of the Spanish Language and the Organization of Ibero-American States.

 History

 Spanish colonization

 In September 1502, explorer Christopher Columbus arrived to eastern Costa Rica on his fourth voyage to the Americas.
 In 1561, Spanish conquistador Juan de Cavallón y Arboleda led the first successful colonizers into Costa Rica.
 In 1564, Spain established the town of Cartago, its first settlement in the country.
 For several decades, Costa Rica was ignored by the Spanish crown due to its distance from the regional capital of the Captaincy General of Guatemala located in Santiago de Guatemala and from the seat of the Viceroy of New Spain located in Mexico City.

 The colony of Costa Rica developed into a poor peasant society with no large land-owning families or large native population, most of which had been massacred during Spanish colonization.
 Many of the settlers in the territory subsided on cacao and tobacco farming.
 In 1808, coffee was introduced to Costa Rica from Cuba and became the principal crop of the country.